 Project Team: Southwest Research Institute; The Medical College of Wisconsin; Duke University; Elemance, LLC; The University of Virginia

 This program is in support of the Office of Naval Research (ONR) Incapacitation Prediction for Readiness in Expeditionary Domains: an Integrated Computational Tool (I-PREDICT) Force Health Protection Future Naval Capability (FNC) project.
 The overarching objective of the I-PREDICT program is to provide a high fidelity, validated, finite element model of the Warfighter’s body for injury prediction and incapacitation assessment.
-As a first step towards this goal, the objective of the current program is to update and quantitatively characterize the predictive performance of a government supplied torso finite element model to predict the risk of injury due to behind armor blunt trauma (BABT) and potential incapacitation.
+As a first step towards this goal, the objective of Phase I of the program is to update and quantitatively characterize the predictive performance of a government supplied torso finite element model to predict the risk of injury due to behind armor blunt trauma (BABT) and potential incapacitation.
 We have implemented a tightly integrated computational/experimental approach that builds upon and leverages the capabilities and expertise of a group of well-established researchers; the assembled team has a documented history of successfully working both together and individually on complex injury biomechanics modeling and experimental characterization programs.
 This study has been designed to address limitations of the existing government supplied total human body FEM with regard to material property viscoelasticity, high-rate loading, and injury validation using experimental testing and advanced finite element modeling.
 The project will use data from literature, supplemented with experimental testing in our laboratories to add improved material properties and validate the updated FEM for specific injuries whole system levels using experiments conducted using animal tissues, in vivo porcine specimens, and PMHS.
+In Phase 2 of the work, the team will: 1) Add a high-fidelity head and cervical spine to the ATBM v2.0 torso model; 2) Characterize the dynamic response of select organ components and quantify the extent of tissue damage/injury; and 3) Develop organ level injury prediction methodologies.